 STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skating skills, free skate and interpretive skating.
 Unique in Canada, this program teaches figure skating skills in a group and/or private lesson format in a progressive and sequential manner.
 Skaters have the opportunity to take Skate Canada Tests through a nationally standardized testing system.

-Star 1 – Wednesdays and Saturdays Star 2+ Tuesdays, Wednesdays, Saturdays
+Star 1 – Saturdays Star 2+ Tuesdays, Wednesdays, Saturdays

 For more information, click on the StarSkate image above.